 Total marks scored were: Alberta-31.5%; British Columbia-39%; Ontario-30.5%; Québec-34.5%; Saskatchewan-26%.
 Compared to an identical assessment carried out by the Institute one year ago, Québec has made the most significant improvement.
-British Columbia also significantly increased its score.
+British Columbia retains its lead from last year, but the Institute cautioned that its leadership position is seriously threatened by the new government's apparent abandonment of the province's climate change business plan.
 Alberta, Ontario and Saskatchewan have made little progress compared to last year.

 Under the Kyoto Protocol, Canada is required to reduce its greenhouse gas emissions to 6% below the 1990 level in the period 2008-2012.
 Canada's emissions, however, actually increased by 15% between 1990 and 1999, and government projections made in that year indicated that emissions would be 27% above the 1990 level in 2010 if no additional actions were taken to address climate change.
-British Columbia's emissions in 2010 are projected to be 38% above the 1990 level in the absence of new policy measures.
+Québec's emissions in 2010 are projected to be betwen 10 and 13% above the 1990 level in the absence of new policy measures.